Psychological addiction: definition, symptoms, and treatment

 What are the treatment options for psychological addiction?

-Treatment options for psychological addiction are patient-centric, meaning they put a strong focus on the specific needs of each patient.
-While treatment of physical addiction is straightforward and includes detoxification and other approaches, the management of psychological dependence is more complex.
-For some patients, psychological addiction may resolve itself with the treatment of physical addiction; however, in most cases, that is not enough.
-Detox doesn’t address the underlying reasons and motivations behind substance abuse.
+Treatment options for psychological addiction include a patient-centric approach where it focuses on the specific needs of each patient.
+While treatment of physical addiction is straightforward and includes detoxification and other approaches, managing psychological dependence is more complex.
+Psychological addiction may be addressed during the treatment process of physical addiction; however, in most cases, that is not enough.
+Detox alone does not address the underlying reasons and motivations behind substance abuse.

-For that reason, psychological addiction treatment requires rehab and therapy or medications for the treatment of underlying mental health problems.
-Rehab centers serve to provide support and treatment for persons as they remove the drug out of the system and recover from both physical and psychological consequences of addiction.
-Through individual and group counseling sessions, rehabs enable patients to adopt healthier coping mechanisms in the presence of triggers that are used to propel their substance abuse.
-Besides substance abuse, this is a good approach for other types of addiction and may even help manage the psychological effects of cell phone addiction.
+Psychological addiction treatment requires rehab and therapy or medications to treat underlying mental health problems.
+Rehab centers serve to provide support and treatment to remove the drug from the system and help recover from both the physical and psychological consequences of addiction.
+Through individual and group counseling sessions, rehabs enable patients to adopt healthier coping mechanisms to manage triggers that propel substance abuse.

 Rehabs offer inpatient and outpatient treatment approaches.
 Inpatient treatments are necessary in order to learn how to handle temptations and avoid relapse.
-During inpatient treatments which may last up to 90 days, patients receive education on what is psychological addiction, therapy, and get relapse prevention plans as well as coping techniques crucial for a sober life.
+During inpatient treatments which may last up to 90 days, patients receive education on what psychological addiction is, therapy and get relapse prevention plans, as well as coping techniques crucial for a sober life.

 Outpatient treatment is suitable for persons whose addiction is not severe and individuals who completed inpatient treatment and need support to stay clean.
 These also include regular counseling sessions as well as support groups.

-As mentioned above, therapy is an integral component of psychological addiction treatment.
+Therapy is an integral component of psychological addiction treatment.
 The goal of therapy depends on the specific type employed.
 For example, cognitive-behavioral therapy (CBT) helps patients identify negative thoughts and behavioral patterns that encourage or contribute to addiction.
-Then, during regular therapy sessions with a therapist, the patient works on replacing those negative patterns with more positive alternatives.
-Besides CBT, other therapy approaches in the treatment of psychological addiction may include motivational interviewing and contingency management.
+During regular therapy sessions, the patient works on replacing negative patterns with more positive alternatives.
+Besides CBT, other therapy approaches in treating psychological addiction may include motivational interviewing and contingency management.

 Motivational interviewing revolves around structured conversations that enable patients to elevate their motivation to overcome substance abuse.
 Contingency management involves incentives that encourage patients to stay off drug use, according to the American Psychological Association.

-A paper from the American Journal of Psychiatry confirms that behavioral therapies for drug abuse are effective.
-The length of psychological addiction treatment depends on several factors such as the addictive agent, severity of addiction, whether a patient has other addictions, and mental health problems.
+A 2021 review paper published in Psychological Medicine by researchers from different universities in the UK confirmed that CBT helps improve the quality of life of people suffering from different mental and physical health problems, including addiction.
+The length of psychological addiction treatment depends on several factors, such as the addictive agent, severity of addiction, whether a patient has other addictions, and underlying mental health problems.
 Most patients need to spend at least three months in treatment.
 A longer duration of treatment yields the best outcomes.

 Can psychological addiction be treated in rehabs?

-Rehabilitation is defined as a set of interventions necessary when a person is experiencing limitations in everyday functioning, in this case when someone struggles with addiction.
-In rehab centers, persons with addiction receive both treatment and support, especially with psychological dependence withdrawal symptoms.
+Rehabilitation is defined as a set of interventions necessary when a person is experiencing limitations in everyday functioning, in this case, when someone struggles with addiction.
+Rehab centers provide both treatment and support, especially for individuals with psychological dependence withdrawal symptoms.
 The actual treatment course may depend on the type of addiction or the addictive agent.

-Since psychological addiction is deeply connected to a person’s mental health, rehab proves to be an effective approach.
-Studies confirm that addictions tend to co-occur with a wide range of mental health diseases.
+Since psychological addiction is deeply connected to a person’s mental health, rehab is an effective approach.
+Addictions tend to co-occur with a wide range of mental health diseases.
 Psychological addiction isn’t an exception.

 What is the difference between psychological and physical addiction?

-The difference between psychological and physical addiction is that physical addiction occurs when the body’s cells can’t function without a drug or substance, while psychological addiction is a compulsion or perceived need to use the addictive agent.
+The difference between psychological and physical addiction is that physical addiction occurs when an individual becomes dependent on a substance to function normally and experiences withdrawal upon cessation.
+In contrast, psychological addiction is the emotional and mental attachment and compulsion or perceived need to use a substance to experience relief and pleasure.

-The main physical addiction vs. psychological addiction difference here is that physical addiction shows the body’s biological and chemical dependence on the addictive agent.
-On the flip side, psychological addiction is more involved in the addictive process that affects a person’s behavior.
+The main difference between physical and psychological addiction is how the body perceives and reacts to addictive substances.
+Physical addiction induces biological and chemical dependence on the addictive agent.
+Conversely, psychological addiction is more involved in the addictive process affecting behavior.